Serbian nobility conflict (1369): Aftermath

 The Mrnjavčević family did not manage to make the most of the battle because of the threat even more serious than the local Serbian rulers - the Ottoman Turks.
+As he was raising an army in Skadar with the Balšić, to deliver a final blow on Altomanović, Vukašin received word from Uglješa that the main Rumelian Ottoman army crossed to Asia Minor.
 On September 26, 1371, Vukašin ordered a forced march to Adrianople, but his army was ambushed while camped in the Battle of Maritsa, suffering a heavy defeat that sealed the fate of Serbian Empire, and the chance of a serious counter offensive against the Turks.
 Both King Vukašin and Jovan Uglješa lost their lives in that battle.
 Two months later, on 4 December 1371, Uroš, the last Serbian Emperor died at the age of 35.

-The battle was the place where the hatred between Nikola Altomanovic and Lazar Hrebeljanovic was born.
+The battle at Zvečan was the place where hatred between Nikola Altomanovic and Lazar Hrebeljanovic was born.
 Nikola felt that Lazar had betrayed him, and in the future he would even try to kill him face to face.
-That would trigger a coalition of Nikola's enemies: Lazar Hrebeljanovic, Tvrtko I of Bosnia, Đurađ I Balšić, Nicholas Garay and the Hungarian King Louis I of Hungary, after which Nikola was blinded and deposed of his holdings.
+That would trigger a coalition of Nikola's enemies: Lazar Hrebeljanovic, Tvrtko I of Bosnia, Đurađ I Balšić, Nicholas Garay and the Hungarian King Louis I of Hungary, after which Nikola was blinded and deposed of his holdings in 1373.